Get started:

 The UK driving test backlog has been frustrating for many learners, but there are ways to speed up the process.
 One of the safest ways is to ask your accredited driving instructor (ADI) to book your test.
 If they're registered on the Government Gateway website, they can often secure a spot more quickly than you could on your own, especially if you're struggling to find available slots.

 Another option is an intensive driving course, which includes a practical test at the end.
-You might pass in a week, but keep in mind that it can be stressful because you have to pass the first time.
+An intensive course can prepare you quickly, but it can be stressful because it compresses learning into a short period.
 Most people need about 45 hours of lessons to feel fully prepared, so make sure you're ready for the fast pace.

 If those options don't suit you, try testing at a centre further from home.
 Some areas, like Wales, have shorter wait times—around 12 weeks, compared to major cities like London, where waits can stretch to 23 weeks.
 It may be worth travelling a bit further for an earlier test date.